dannyjeck/dannyjeck.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: PhD Student/Computational Neuroscientist/Vision Researcher
+subtitle: PhD Student/Computational Neuroscientist/Engineer
 published: true
 ---

-I'm a graduate student at Johns Hopkins University pursuing a PhD in [biomedical engineering](http://www.bme.jhu.edu/), with a focus on systems neuroscience and neuroengineering.
-I work with [Ernst Niebur](http://www.neuroscience.jhu.edu/research/faculty/62) and [Rudiger von der Heydt](http://neuroscience.jhu.edu/research/faculty/89) in the Solomon H. Snyder Department of Neuroscience.
-My [research](https://brianhhu.github.io/research/) involves modeling the neural mechanisms of perceptual organization and selective attention.
-I'm also interested in the intersection of biological vision and computer vision, and how fundamental principles from computational neuroscience can help us to build machines that see.
-You can contact me [here](mailto:brian.hsiaochuan.hu@gmail.com).
+I'm currently a graduate student at Johns Hopkins University pursuing a PhD in [biomedical engineering](http://www.bme.jhu.edu/), with a focus on systems neuroscience and neuroengineering.
+I work with [Ernst Niebur](http://neuroscience.jhu.edu/research/faculty/89) in the Solomon H. Snyder Department of Neuroscience.
+My [research](https://dannyjeck.github.io/research/) focuses on modeling and understanding what aspects of an image attract visual attention (usually measured by fixations).
+I'm also interested using results from human behavioral studies to motivate improvements in computer vision algorithms.
+You can contact me [here](mailto:danny.jeck@gmail.com).